pricklygorse/Interactive-Image-Background-Remover/README.md

    - **Whole-Image Models**: Click "Run whole-image model" to apply the selected model to the entire image (or zoomed area).
 5. **Refine Background Removal Mask**:
    - Use the "Add mask" and "Subtract mask" buttons to add the model output to the background removal mask.
    - Toggle "Manual Paintbrush" mode to manually edit the mask.
+Right click to draw a mask, left to erase.
    - Check "Post Process Model Mask" (binarise the mask and smooth edges) and "Soften Model Mask/Paintbrush" to adjust the model output
    - Use Show Full Mask to edit the mask directly instead of the output image
 6. **Adjust Background**: Select a background color or enable the "Blurred" option for a blurred background.